We’re saving one of the world’s largest and most endangered animals.

-Since 2017, 34 right whales have died with another 15 presumed dead, or 13.5% of the known population.
-With fewer than an estimated 360 individuals left – and only a quarter of those being reproductive females – North Atlantic right whales are critically endangered.
+Since 2017, there has been 92 mortalities, serious injuries, and morbidities among North Atlantic right whales, or 27% of the known population.
+With approximately 350 individuals left – and less than a quarter of those being reproductive females – North Atlantic right whales are critically endangered.
 The death of even one whale could be the difference between saving North Atlantic right whales and their extinction.

 Through education, advocacy, and grassroots engagement, IFAW has initiated a multifaceted campaign in the U.S. and Canada to drive public awareness, push for regulatory change, and promote innovative solutions to save North Atlantic right whales.

 New technologies that aim to decrease right whale entanglement include ropeless fishing gear – the deployment of gear without fixed vertical buoy ropes in the water column – that could dramatically reduce or eliminate right whale entanglements, while allowing fishermen to continue their livelihoods.